Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: State of the Art

 The traditional discrete wavelet transform has desirable properties for image and video coding.
-Its compromise between spatial and frequency resolution fits the correlation structure of image data: Edges can be coded more efficiently in the spatial domain, whereas smooth shades and regular textures can be better modeled in the frequency domain.
-Hence, the image compression standard JPEG2000~\cite{Taubman2002} and the Dirac video coder~\cite{dirac} employ a DWT as alternative to the discrete cosine transform.
+Its compromise between spatial and frequency resolution fits the correlation structure of image data: edges can be coded more efficiently in the spatial domain, whereas smooth shades and regular textures can be better modeled in the frequency domain.
+Hence, the image compression standard JPEG2000~\cite{Taubman2002} and the Dirac video coder~\cite{dirac} employ a DWT as an alternative to the discrete cosine transform.
 The coders rely on the lifting scheme \cite{sweldens1995NewPhil} for a fast and efficient implementation of the DWT.
-With the lifting structure, the DWT can be performed in-place by factoring its calculation into multiple lifting steps.
-At the same time, the lifting structure allows constructing new wavelet filters, so-called second-generation wavelets.
+With the lifting structure, the DWT can be performed in place by factoring its calculation into multiple lifting steps.
+At the same time, the lifting structure allows the construction of new wavelet filters, so-called second-generation wavelets.
 Moreover, the lifting scheme is a reversible structure and is thus well suited for realizing lossless transforms that can be incorporated into learning-based frameworks.

-Convolutional Neural Networks (CNNs) allow optimizing a wavelet transform based on a set of training images~\cite{Ma2020}.
+Convolutional Neural Networks (CNNs) allow the optimization of wavelet transforms based on a set of training images~\cite{Ma2020}.
 Such a learned wavelet transform implemented via the lifting scheme has been shown to outperform the wavelet filters used by JPEG2000.
-The learned wavelet transform builds the basis of the end-to-end trainable wavelet image coder iWave++~\cite{maiwave++}.
-An overview of iWave++ is given in Fig.~\ref{fig:iwave++}.
+The learned wavelet transform forms the basis of the end-to-end trainable wavelet image coder iWave++~\cite{maiwave++}.
+An overview of iWave++ is shown in Fig.~\ref{fig:iwave++}.
 First, the encoder performs a CNN-based DWT with four decomposition levels.
-The obtained tree-structured subbands constitute a hierarchic representation at different resolutions.
-For transmission, the wavelet coefficients are quantized by scalar quantization with a trainable parameter.
-Then, a CNN-based context model estimates the entropy parameters of a Gaussian mixture model employed for adaptive arithmetic coding.
+The obtained tree-structured subbands constitute a hierarchical representation at different resolutions.
+For transmission, the wavelet coefficients are quantized using scalar quantization with a trainable parameter.
+Subsequently, a CNN-based context model estimates the entropy parameters of a Gaussian mixture model employed for adaptive arithmetic coding.
 The context model exploits correlations within the current subband to be coded and across subbands from different decomposition levels.
-After an inverse discrete wavelet transform (IDWT) performed by the decoder, a post-processing module compensates quantization artifacts.
+After an inverse discrete wavelet transform (IDWT) is performed by the decoder, a post-processing module compensates for quantization artifacts.